OpenCTI-Platform/docs/docs/usage/notifications.md

 Notifiers are manageable in the "Settings > Customization > Notifiers" window and can be restricted through Role-Based Access Control (RBAC).
 Administrators can restrict access to specific Users, Groups, or Organizations, ensuring controlled usage.

-To configure custom notifiers and explore detailed setup instructions, refer to the [dedicated documentation page](../administration/notifiers.md).
+For guidance on configuring custom notifiers and explore detailed setup instructions, refer to the [dedicated documentation page](../administration/notifiers.md).